 - Influencing: Rather than using authority, those practicing situational management build influence, which comes from building trust and a safe work environment.

-- Serving: The purpose of this leadership model is serving others by being flexible with what employees need from the person guiding them.
+- Serving: The purpose of Situational Leadership is serving others by being flexible with what employees need from the person guiding them.

 - Developing: Followers’ growth is the primary goal of a situational leader.
-Because of this, they often serve as a coach who guides their employees through learning experiences and opportunities.
+Because of this, they often serve as a coach who guides their team members through learning experiences and opportunities.

 Why Learning About Situational Leadership Matters

 Instead of leading from a one-dimensional angle, situational leaders effectively guide their organizations by strategically deploying their leadership qualities.
-Therefore, they create better outcomes by modifying themselves to positively influence employees.
+Therefore, they create better outcomes by modifying themselves to positively influence team members.

 The Background of Situational Leadership Theory

-As referenced above, Paul Hersey co-authored Management of Organizational Behavior with Ken Blanchard in 1969.
-In this foundational work, the two developed the model of Situational Leadership.
+As referenced above, Hersey co-authored Management of Organizational Behavior with Ken Blanchard in 1969.
+In this foundational work, the two developed Situational Leadership theory.
 The concept lays out a business owner’s or manager’s relationship between task behavior and relationship behavior when interacting with their followers through a simple visual:

-In the Hersey-Blanchard Situational Leadership Model, there are four different leadership styles paired with four levels of an employee’s Performance Readiness® or maturity.
+There are four different leadership styles paired with four levels of team members’ Performance Readiness® or maturity.
 In chronological order, the leadership styles rank from least ready (requiring the most amount of direction and support) to most ready (requiring the least amount of direction and support).

 Followers who have the lowest amount of Performance Readiness require the highest amount of attention.
 For example, this leadership style is typically used when someone is new to their role, not a self-starter, or failing to meet standards.
 When an employee cannot make decisions for themselves, a telling leader calls the shots.
 They set clearly defined goals and deadlines and also regularly check in on progress.

-Selling leaders serve as an influential, supportive figure for those who show interest in learning how to execute a job well-done.
-This leadership style is used when providing motivation, growing buy-in, and building trust.
+Selling leaders serve as an influential, supportive figure for those who show interest in learning how to execute a job well done.
+This Situational Leadership style is used when providing motivation, growing buy-in, and building trust.
 In essence, a selling leader proves themselves as someone capable of leading their team members.

 A participating leader creates a collaborative, encouraging environment where input is welcome.
 While the employee at hand might be more experienced and capable than those requiring the telling or selling styles, they still need support.
-When practicing this style, hands-on leaders let the team member make decisions but help as needed.
+When practicing this style, hands-on leaders let the team member do the decision-making but help as needed.

-This leadership style is practiced when dealing with experienced, competent, and motivated team members.
-These employees are granted the highest level of autonomy because they’ve proven they can successfully direct themselves.
+This Situational Leadership style is practiced when dealing with experienced, competent, and motivated team members.
+These team members are granted the highest level of autonomy because they’ve proven they can successfully direct themselves.
 With this type of person, business owners and managers can be more hands-off, yet still offer support if the person needs it.

 A few of his most significant changes to the model are: